Surveys & Feedback

 Yes/No

-Simple binary questions.
+Simple binary questions for clear, definitive answers.
 Best for:

 - Qualification questions

-- Feature usage
+- Feature usage confirmation

 - Interest indicators

-Number Input
+Number

-Numeric responses.
+Numeric responses for quantitative data.
 Best for:

 - Team size